akomakom/jira-to-jekyll/README.md

 * JQL (only export a subset): `ruby convert.rb ... --jql "project = MYPROJECT"`

 This process will create the following:
-1. files like `jekyll/browse/XXXX-1234.md`, one per issue.
+1. files like `jekyll/issues/XXXX-1234.md`, one per issue (Jekyll renders them to /browse/*.html)
 2. files like `jekyll/projects/XXXX.md`, one per unique project.
 These are per-project index pages that are populated by jekyll.

 Most of the metadata goes into the front matter section so that layouts can be customized later.